 Approximately 60 GL of water for the environment is expected to be delivered to the Lower Lakes during April following approximately 60 GL in March.
-The majority of the water arriving in April is from a small autumn pulse in the Goulburn River.
+The majority of the water arriving in April is direct trade from the Commonwealth Environmental Water Holder, and from a small autumn pulse in the Goulburn River.
 This water will help to ensure that all 11 fishways can continue to pass small volumes of freshwater to the Coorong.
 This allows movement and migration for our native fish.
-In addition to allowing fishways to remain open, the environmental water will also contribute to slowing the decline in water levels in the Lower Lakes over this period.
+In addition to allowing fishways to remain open, the environmental water will also contribute to maintaining water levels in the Lower Lakes over this period.
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.